-Mr. Cary has spoken at numerous seminars on many topics, including updates on activity at the National Labor Relations Board, complying with the Americans with Disabilities Act, the employment-at-will doctrine, employment agreements, managing difficult employees, and enforcing disciplinary action.
+Mr. Cary has spoken at numerous seminars on many topics, including updates on wage/hour, disability discrimination and FMLA updates; activity at the NLRB; the employment-at-will doctrine; employment agreements; managing difficult employees; and enforcing disciplinary action.
 He also has conducted training on union avoidance and positive employee relations, avoiding sexual harassment and other unlawful harassment, and conducting internal investigations.

 Mr. Cary is the editor of the blog Vorys on Labor.
 The blog focuses on traditional labor issues of interest to labor professionals in both the public and private sector.